Religion in Somalia

-The predominant religion in Somalia is Islam, with tiny minorities of Christians, traditional African religions and others.
+Islam is the predominant religion followed in Somalia with over 99.9% of the country adhering to the religion.
+Sunni Islam, in the Shafi'i and Hanafi versions of Islam, is mainly followed in Somalia.
+Tiny minorities of Christians and traditional African religion followers do exist.

 State religion

 Islam

-Most residents of Somalia are Muslims, of which some sources state that Sunnism is the strand practised by 99% of the population, whereof in particular the Shafi'i school of Islamic jurisprudence is practiced.
-However, a Pew Research Center survey of its Somali-majority northwestern neighbour Djibouti reported a creed breakdown of Muslims which was reported as 77% adhering to Sunnism, 8% as non-denominational Muslim, 2% as Shia, 13% percent refusing to answer, and a further report inclusive of Somali Region stipulating 2% adherence to a minority sect (e.g. Ibadism, Quranism etc.).
+Most residents of Somalia are Muslims, of which some sources state that Sunnism is the strand practised by 99% of the population, the majority following the Shafi'i school of Islamic jurisprudence is practiced while a minority belonging to the Hanafi school.
+A Pew Research Center survey of its Somali-majority northwestern neighbour Djibouti reported a creed breakdown of Muslims which was reported as 77% adhering to Sunnism, 8% as non-denominational Muslim, 2% as Shia, 13% percent refusing to answer, and a further report inclusive of Somali Region stipulating 2% adherence to a minority sect (e.g. Ibadism, Quranism etc.).
 Sufism, the mystical dimension of Islam, is also well-established, with many local jama'a (zawiya) or congregations of the various tariiqa or Sufi orders.
 Article 3 of the Provisional Constitution of Somalia defines Islam as the state religion of the Federal Republic of Somalia, and Islamic sharia as the basic source for national legislation.
 It also stipulates that no law that is inconsistent with the basic tenets of Shari'a can be enacted.
 Article 11 guarantees equal rights and freedom from persecution for all citizens before the law regardless of religion.
 Additionally, Article 17 protects freedom of religion.